Ready to write your book?

 Think of me as a personal trainer for your book.
 I provide professional direction and encouragement so you can write your book with clarity and energy.

 Writing a book is hard.
 There is no sugarcoating that.
 If you are a busy professional with multiple commitments, as most of my clients are, it’s even more challenging.
-As your writing coach I show you how to break your book down into doable chunks so you always have a next step, whether you’re on a plane or train, at your desk or at the neighborhood coffee shop.
+As your writing coach I show you how to break your book down into doable chunks so you always have a next step, whether you’re on a plane or train (ha!
+I wrote this pre-Coronavirus but it sounds good so I’m leaving it in), at your desk or at the neighborhood coffee shop.

 I help you organize your book